cloudboy-jh/churn2.0/README.md

 6. Export patches and reports

 **First-time users:** Start with `churn start` for an interactive experience.
 The tool will guide you through model selection and configuration.

+**Want to run locally with zero API costs?** See [Running Locally with Ollama](#running-locally-with-ollama) for setup instructions with free, offline models.

 ---